kalebabram/GRUMPS/README.md

 ## Installation

 Currently **GRUMPS** is only available from this repository.

-However, we are in the process of creating a conda package and these instructions will be updated once that is available.
+We are in the process of creating a conda package and these instructions will be updated once that is available.

-The easiest installation method using conda to create an environment is described below.
-However, **GRUMPS** can be deployed in a different manner if all dependencies are met.
+The easiest way to install **GRUMPS** is using conda to create an environment.

 * Clone this repo and change directories to the local clone
 * Create a conda environment using environment.yml: `conda env create -f ./environment.yml`
+  * The following command would accomplish the same thing: `conda create -n grumps -c conda-forge python=3.7.1 pandas=1.2.4 networkx=2.3 seaborn=0.11.1 scipy=1.6.2 -c r r-essentials=3.6.0 r-sparcl=1.0.4 r-optparse=1.6.2`
 * Move the contents of ./scripts to the bin folder of the newly created environment: `mv ./scripts/* ~/.conda/envs/grumps/bin`
-* Test your install by activating the newly created environment and calling **GRUMPS** and `r_grumps` in help mode: `conda activate grumps; grumps -h;r_grumps -h`
+* Test your install by activating the newly created environment and calling `grumps`, `r_grumps`, and `distmat_converter` in help mode:
+  * `conda activate grumps ; grumps -h ; r_grumps -h ; distmat_converter -h`
 * Optional: remove the repository clone directory

-Note: if your conda environments are stored in a different place than ~/.conda/envs, then you will need to modify the mv command above to where conda envs are located.
+Note: if your conda environments are stored in a different place than ~/.conda/envs, then you will need to modify the mv command above to match where conda envs are located.

 ### Dependencies
+**GRUMPS** utilizes the following python libraries:
+* python 3.7.1<
+* pandas 1.2.4<
+* networkx 2.3<
+* seaborn 0.11.1<
+* scipy 1.6.2<

-**GRUMPS** utilizes the following python libraries and versions:
+The optional Rscript `r_grumps` utilizes the following R libraries and versions:
+* r-essentials 3.6.0
+* r-sparcl 1.0.4
+* r-optparse 1.6.2

+**GRUMPS** was developed using the following versions:
 * python 3.7.1
 * pandas 1.2.4
 * networkx 2.3
 * seaborn 0.11.1
 * scipy 1.6.2

-The optional Rscript `r_grumps` utilizes the following R libraries and versions:
 * r-essentials 3.6.0
 * r-sparcl 1.0.4
 * r-optparse 1.6.2

+**GRUMPS** has been tested up to the following versions:
+* python 3.11.0
+* pandas
+* networkx
+* seaborn
+* scipy
+* r-essentials
+* r-sparcl
+* r-optparse

 Note: Some of these packages are not using the latest available version.
 As a part of creating the conda package for **GRUMPS**, we are working on updating the dependency versions to ensure **GRUMPS** retains all of its current features.